wiwa1978/python_dnac/README.md

 ### Step 1)	Clone repository
 * Clone this repository onto your PC or MAC
-* Once cloned, create a new git branch (give the branch a name (e.g. your username or full name)
+* Once cloned, create a new git branch (give the branch a name (e.g. your username or first name)

 ### Step 2)	Modify the Python scripts